gmc-code/PC-microbit-micropython/docs/breadboards/Piezo_Buzzer_and_music.rst

 ---------------------

 | By default sound output will be via the edge connector on pin0 and the **V2** built-in speaker.
-| The **V2** built in speaker can be turned off or on without affecting playing via pin0.
+| The **V2** built-in speaker can be turned off or on without affecting playing via pin0.

 .. py:function::  speaker.off()